Sometimes a tenant moves out and leaves some things behind. These may have been left by mistake, forgotten, or left to be picked up later.

 While waiting for a Tribunal hearing the landlord must store the goods.

 Option 2: Decide whether to store, dispose of, or sell the goods

 If the items left behind are personal documents, the landlord must securely store them.
-If the documents aren’t claimed after 35 days, the landlord must give them to the police, and get a receipt.
+If the documents aren’t claimed after 35 days, the landlord can either continue to store them and await any claims by the tenant or give them to the police, and get a receipt.

 All other goods